Illustration by Christine Fuller

 The 1841 census captures three year old Edward Houchin with his parents, Robert and Sarah, together with brothers 8 year old Robert and one year old Albert in Great Ellingham.
 I believe they were living in Church Street.

 Ten years later, the census of 1851 shows the Houchin family still living in Church Street.
 Robert Houchin and his family appear to be experiencing a period of hardship.
 The census states that 49 year old Robert was reliant on ‘parish relief’.
 12 year old Edward was working as a bricklayer’s boy and would likely be bringing home a wage.
-However any wage earned by Edward would be well short of an amount sufficient to support his parents and brothers.
+However, any wage earned by Edward would be well short of an amount sufficient to support his parents and brothers.

-However life looks to have improved for this Houchin family by 1861.
+Nevertheless, life seems to have improved for this Houchin family by 1861.
 The census of that year finds 22 year old Edward Houchin working as a blacksmith for John Wingfield at the ‘Half Moon’ in Deopham.
 The census describes 51 year old John Wingfield as blacksmith, farmer and innkeeper.
 Edward’s parents, Robert and Sarah, are now living in Long Street, Great Ellingham.
 Robert is back working as a ‘cordwainer’ (shoemaker).
 The earlier census of 1841 describes Robert as a shoemaker.
 At 19, Edward’s brother George is still living with his parents.
 George is also in work as a carpenter.

 Marriage to Martha Barnard